 Animal Kingdom Rest Spots:

-My kids are older now but they still love to wear Mickey Mouse (and other Disney) t-shirts when they visit Disney World.
-The shirts at Disney are very cute and unique, but you can get great deals on shirts at Target and the Disney Store– buy them before you go to save $.
-Also if you want to trade pins (you can read more our pin trading experiences here) consider buying them on ebay before you go.
+Also, if you want to trade Disney pins, consider buying them on eBay before you go.
 Just be SURE you are buying genuine pins from a reputable seller- don’t waste your $ on fakes.
-You get a variety of pins and since you’re going to trade them anyway, it doesn’t matter which ones show up in your grab bag.
+You get a variety of pins, and since you’re going to trade them anyway, it doesn’t matter which ones show up in your grab bag.

-Disney Tip #7: Watch Food Prices.
+#7: Watch Food Prices

 Okay, crazy thing.
-One day we all went out for breakfast, to a sit-down restaurant (Kona Cafe in the Polynesian Restaurant) and the total bill was less than the fast food lunch meal we had the day before!
+One day we all went out for breakfast to a sit-down restaurant (Kona Cafe in the Polynesian Restaurant), and the total bill was less than the fast-food lunch meal we had the day before!

 Our favorites Disney Restaurants (both fast food and sit down):